Nicolas Sarkozy Fast Facts

 Birth name: Nicolas Paul Stéphane Sarkozy de Nagy-Bocsa

-Father: Pal Sarkozy de Nagy-Bocsa
+Father: Pal Sarkozy de Nagy Bocsa

-Mother: Andree (Mallah) Sarkozy de Nagy-Bocsa
+Mother: Andrée (Mallah) Sarkozy de Nagy Bocsa

-Children: with Carla Bruni-Sarkozy: Giulia; with Cecilia Ciganer-Albeniz: Louis; with Marie-Dominique Culioli: Jean and Pierre
+Children: with Carla Bruni: Giulia; with Cécilia Ciganer-Albeniz: Louis; with Marie-Dominique Culioli: Jean and Pierre

 Education: Attended the Paris Institute of Political Studies, 1979-1981; University of Paris, Law, 1978